-19.03 In the case of short-term leave for up to one (1) month in duration, for purposes of illness or medical leave or compassionate leave or bereavement leave or emergency leave, the employee on short-term leave shall continue to receive full pay and all benefits.
-In the case of short-term leave for up to one (I) month in duration, for purposes other than those set out in the preceding sentence, the Employer may reduce the salary of the individual on leave, for the period of the leave, depending upon the purpose of the leave and any remuneration resulting from it.
+19.03 In the case of short-term leave for up to one (I) month in duration, for purposes of illness or medical leave or compassionate leave or bereavement leave or emergency leave, the employee on short-term leave shall continue to receive full pay and all benefits.
+In the case of short-term leave for

-- 19.04 The teaching/professional and service responsibilities of an employee on short-term leave of up to one (1) month will normally be assumed by his/her colleagues without additional expenses to the Employer. - 19.05 Short-term leaves as provided for in clauses 19.01, 19.02, 19.03 and 19.04 shall not be unreasonably denied.
+- 19.04 The teaching/professional and service responsibilities of an employee on short-term leave of up to one (I) month will normally be assumed by his/her colleagues without additional expenses to the Employer. - 19.05 Short-term leaves as provided for in clauses 19.01, 19.02, 19.03 and 19.04 shall not be unreasonably denied.